 By bringing together professionals from mutual fund administration, compliance, legal, operations, risk and technology, service providers can apply significant experience and expertise to methodically and thoroughly develop solutions.
 A cross-disciplined team can assist with the following:

 In preparation for SEC modernization, our cross-disciplined team focused on assessing needs and developing a solution from the time the rules were released in 2015.
 They assessed all SEC rule requirements, determined the data necessary to meet the newly modified reporting requirements, identified and evaluated alternative data service providers, created compliance processes and procedures and rolled out the services.

 The team made a point of completing these steps well in advance of the first compliance deadline.
 As the result of their efforts, they developed a new service implementation process that involves the following:

-Evaluating and selecting data providers for the comprehensive security data required for both the N-PORT and N-CEN monthly SEC filings
+Evaluating and selecting data providers for the comprehensive security data required for monthly N-PORT and annual N-CEN SEC filing requirements

 Identifying and implementing an automated data aggregation solution, including doubling the size of our data governance team

 Developing portfolio security liquidity classification recordkeeping, reporting and support to the adviser

 Making significant investments in the systems, processes, data governance, and infrastructure to implement, maintain and provide daily support for an automated solution

 Providing educational opportunities, by our fund administration professionals, to the various mutual fund client segments — investment managers, chief compliance officers and mutual fund boards — regarding the new rule requirements and our comprehensive recommended solution.
 Topics include our service development process, vendor evaluations, data procurement and governance, procedures, controls and technology.